TehilaTheStudent/logging-go-server/README.md

 ## Available Endpoints

-Based on the OpenAPI specification:
+Based on the OpenAPI specification, the server provides these endpoints:

 - `GET /users` - Get all users
 - `POST /users` - Create a new user
 - `GET /users/{id}` - Get user by ID
 - `PUT /users/{id}` - Update user
 - `DELETE /users/{id}` - Delete user
-- `GET /products` - Get all products (supports query parameters)
+- `GET /products` - Get all products
 - `GET /products/{id}` - Get product by ID
 - `POST /orders` - Create a new order
 - `GET /health` - Health check endpoint
+- `* /echo` - Echo endpoint (returns exactly what it receives)

 ## Running the Server